timschneeb/DDCToolbox/README.md

 ## Debian (Nightly)
 **Qt 5.11 or later required.** Debian 10 (or later releases) provide this version of Qt in their official repositories.

-Since these nightly (beta) packages are not downloaded by your package manager, you will not be notified about any updates. **If possible, please install this app from the [Snap Store](#linux) instead!**
+Since these nightly (beta) packages are not downloaded by your package manager, you will not be notified about any updates. **If possible, please install this app from the stable [PPA](#debianubuntu-ppa) instead!**

 You can download one of these nightly debian packages or precompiled binaries [from my server](https://nightly.timschneeberger.me/ddctoolbox-linux).
 They are automatically compiled and may contain bugs.
 Dependencies are not included with precompiled standalone executables.